-This policy permits schools with a uniform policy to continue having a uniform policy provided that it is gender neutral and inclusive of attire worn for a religious reason.
+This policy permits schools with uniform guidance , or specific dress code requirements, to continue having that guidance provided that it is gender neutral and inclusive of attire worn for a religious reason.

 Enforcement

 Directors are required to ensure that all staff are aware of and understand the guidelines of this policy.